 In today’s ‘insta-world’, fast reaction times can make a major difference in conversions.
 With a cloud-native platform, response times of <100 milliseconds per request can be achieved.
 Innovations such as VR shopping can be tested and put online with outstanding speed.

-The decision to select a cloud-native architecture is therefore a critical step in a successful e-commerce strategy.
+The decision to select a cloud-native architecture is, therefore, a critical step in a successful e-commerce strategy.
 In combination with microservices and API interfaces, the commercetools platform allows retailers, brands and manufacturers to stay ahead of the inevitable changes in commerce.
-Isn’t that what you should expect from a next generation commerce platform?
+Isn’t that what you should expect from a next-generation commerce platform?

-This is the third installment in our MACH blog series, where we dive into the four pillars that make commercetools unmistakably flexible and undeniably agile.
+This is the third instalment in our MACH blog series, where we dive into the four pillars that make commercetools unmistakably flexible and undeniably agile.
 Just like the speed of sound, commercetools’ MACH architecture helps you compete in today’s fast-paced digital commerce world.
 MACH stands for Microservices, API-first, Cloud-native and Headless.
 Let’s define the ‘H’ for Headless in commercetools MACH Architecture for enterprise commerce in our next blog post.
 If you want to take a closer look at the interaction of these four components, feel free to check out these links: Introduction to MACH and MACH Architecture.